DMarkStorage/device-mapping-and-tasks-ITDT-/README.md

 - [docopt](https://github.com/docopt/docopt) - for command-line argument parsing
 - [PrettyTable](https://pypi.org/project/prettytable/) - for displaying data in a tabular format
 - Pandas - for processing and mapping data
-- ITDT (IBM Tape Diagnostic Tool) must be installed on your system.

 ## Installation